-With boosts and cuts below 3 dB, the bandwidth may be registered between the points where the boost or cut is half that of its maximum (at the centre frequency).
-In this case, we have “half-gain Q”, or “Robert Bristow-Johnson’s (RBJ) Q”.
+With boosts and cuts below 3 dB, the bandwidth may be registered between the points where the boost or cut is half its maximum (at the centre frequency).
+In this case, we have “half-gain Q” or “Robert Bristow-Johnson’s (RBJ) Q”.

-The Q of semi-parametric EQs (when available, which is rare) will often times be technically incorrect in the true definition of Q. What remains the same, regardless of calculation, is that by increasing the Q, we narrow the bandwidth (whatever it happens to be) and by decreasing the Q, we widen the bandwidth of the filter.
+The Q of semi-parametric EQs (when available, which is rare) will often be technically incorrect in the true definition of Q. What remains the same, regardless of calculation, is that by increasing the Q, we narrow the bandwidth (whatever it happens to be).
+By decreasing the Q, we widen the bandwidth of the filter.

 The cutoff frequency parameter will allow users to continuously sweep the centre frequency value of a high-pass, low-pass, shelving filter or perhaps even a band-pass filter in the semi-parametric EQ.